Herring-UGAECSE-2920-S22/Class-Instructions/Deliverables/deliverable9.md

 1. **D**: Power Design(DC-DC) Multisim and PCB Design with itemized Bill of Materials (BOM)
 2. **D**: Tracking a Single Sound complete
+3. **P**: CATME Review 2
-3. Update your User Manual and Technical Documentation with your findings.
+4. Update your User Manual and Technical Documentation with your findings.